GarridoRojas/GarridoRojas/README.md

 Here are some ideas to get you started:

-- 🔭 I'm currently working on as a service desk analyst.
+- 🔭 I'm currently working as a service desk analyst.
 - 🌱 I'm currently learning and studying SQL and Python language
 - 🍀 I'm excited to look for new challenges and learning experiences in the IT environment
 - 📫 How to reach me: